CAC Arena Covid 19 Protocols

 *As of August 1 2020 a bylaw will be in place up to the end of 2020 that requires all individuals to wear a face-covering over their mouth, nose and chin, in all indoor public places (publicly or privately owned). and public vehicles (includes bus, LRT and vehicles for hire).*

-Players may remove their face coverings once they enter the dressing rooms as long as social distancing is being followed.
-They are not required to wear them on the ice but will be required to put them on after they leave the dressing room at the end of their Session when leaving the arena.
+Players may remove their face coverings once they have their helmets and cages on.
+They are not required to wear them on the ice but will be required to put them on after they remove their helmets and cages in the dressing room at the end of their Session when leaving the arena.

 - The east (main) doors will be used for entering the arena